ebourg/jsign/README.md

 * The Azure Trusted Signing service has been integrated
 * The Oracle Cloud signing service has been integrated
+* The GaraSign signing service has been integrated
 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
 * The intermediate certificates are downloaded if missing from the keystore or the certificate chain file
 * File list files prefixed with `@` are now supported with the command line tool to sign multiple files